Navattic Alternatives in 2026: Finding the Right Fit

 Not every team needs HTML cloning or enterprise features.
 If you're a smaller team that just needs to show people how your product works:

 Arcade's free plan is the most capable free option in the category.
-Three published demos, 200 AI credits, AI voiceover, Chrome extension, desktop app, and Figma plugin.
+Three published demos, 200 AI credits per month, Chrome extension, desktop app, and Figma plugin with no time limit.
 No time limit.
 For many teams, the free plan is enough to run their entire demo program before ever upgrading.

 Supademo is the simplest paid option.
 Chrome extension, click through your product, get a step-by-step interactive guide. $27/user/month with a free plan.
 Screenshot-based, so you lose the fidelity and AI features.
 But for teams producing quick product walkthroughs at maximum volume, the bare-bones approach keeps things moving.